Modern technologies and materials in artificial hip joints: What are the latest developments?

 Technology has revolutionized not only the materials but also the methods of implantation.
 New surgical techniques and technologies have significantly improved the precision and safety of operations.

-- Robot-assisted surgery: Robot-assisted systems, such as the MAKO system, enable more precise placement of artificial hip joints, resulting in better functional results and longer implant life.
-These systems use preoperative CT scans to create a detailed model of the patient's hip anatomy, which is then used as a guide during surgery.
+• Robot-assisted surgery: Robot-assisted systems, such as the MAKO system, enable more precise placement of artificial hip joints, leading to better functional outcomes and a longer implant lifespan.
+These systems use preoperative CT scans to create a detailed model of the patient's hip anatomy, which then serves as a guide during the operation.

-- 3D printing: The use of 3D printing technologies enables the production of customized implants that are perfectly adapted to the patient's anatomy.
-This reduces the risk of complications and improves the accuracy of the implants.
-3D printing is also used to create patient-specific surgical instruments, further increasing the accuracy of implantation.
+• 3D printing: The use of 3D printing technologies enables the production of customized implants that are perfectly adapted to the patient's anatomy.
+This reduces the risk of complications and improves the fit of the implants.
+3D printing is also used to manufacture patient-specific surgical instruments, which further increase the accuracy of implantation.

-- Navigation technology: Modern navigation systems provide real-time data during surgery, increasing the accuracy of implant placement and improving surgical efficiency.
-These systems use infrared sensors and cameras to accurately track the position of surgical instruments and implants.
+• Navigation technology: Modern navigation systems provide real-time data during surgery, increasing the accuracy of implant placement and improving surgical efficiency.
+These systems use infrared sensors and cameras to precisely track the position of surgical instruments and implants.

-- Minimally Invasive Surgery (MIS): Minimally invasive techniques reduce surgical access and minimize trauma to soft tissue.
-This results in shorter recovery times, less postoperative pain and lower complication rates.
+• Minimally Invasive Surgery (MIS): Minimally invasive techniques reduce surgical access and minimize soft tissue trauma.
+This leads to shorter recovery times, less postoperative pain, and lower complication rates.

 Biological fixation and coatings of artificial hip joints